Dioben/PI18/README.md

 This project is oriented towards the deployment and management of Neural Networks.
+It provides a database configuration for logging network outputs, including weights, and graphing said outputs.
+It includes a web frontend running on port 8000 to ease deployment and management.

 All custom-made components are available as docker images at the following repositories: <br>